ScienceVikings/sciencevikings.github.io/_posts/2015-11-01-building-an-advanced-file-integrity-monitor-part1.markdown

 <script src="https://gist.github.com/RBoutot/205de4d8e829443ed41d.js?file=getFiles.py"></script>

 ####Walk-through:
-* **Line 1**: We start by adding `import os` to the top of our script, giving us access to Python's built-in OS module.
-We'll need this for tasks like grabbing directories and determining their contents.
 * **Line 9**: Declares the local variable `filesList` as an empty list.
 Each iteration of the Monitor will start fresh in order to detect new or deleted files.
 * **Line 11**: Utilizes the `isDir()` function of `os.path`, determining whether or not our path is a directory.
 * **Line 13**: To scan a directory [recursively](https://en.wikipedia.org/wiki/Recursion_%28computer_science%29), the FIM must not only locate files within the directory, but also in sub directories until it cannot continue further.
 To accomplish this, we use the `os` modules [walk()](https://docs.python.org/2/library/os.html#os.walk) function.
 This line uses a [List Comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions) in order to take a series of commands and combine them into one.
 As each file is located, it is added to a list and then eventually added to `filesList`.
 An normal version of this line is written as follows: